 To ensure the safety of all students and staff, everyone should cooperate to make the school a safe place.
-Due to Covid-19, parents and visitors will be restricted from entering the building unless an appointment has been made beforehand.
-All visitors with appointments will go through a health screen and temperature check in the front office or designated area and will be required to wear a facemask.
+If Covid-19 cases increase, parents and visitors will be restricted from entering the building unless an appointment has been made beforehand.
+If this is put into effect, all visitors with appointments will go through a health screen and temperature check in the front office or designated area and will be required to wear a facemask.
 All visitors must sign in at the front office and wear a "Visitor's Badge" and will return the badge before exiting the building.